 Benefits of Drinking a Protein Shake Before Bed

-Before we talk about the benefits of protein shakes before bed, you need to know the different kinds.
+Before we talk about the benefits of protein shakes before bed, you need to know the different kinds of protein available.
 There are rapid assimilation protein shakes and there are sustained assimilation protein shakes.

 Rapid-assimilation protein shakes digest quickly and are designed for post-workout recovery.